 - 1. Short PGNDx and AGND to the thermal pad.
-Use a star-ground configuration if connecting to a non-ground plane system.
+Use a star ground configuration if connecting to a non-ground plane system.
 Use tie-ins for the EXTSUP capacitor, compensation-network ground, and voltage-sense feedback ground networks to this star ground. - 2.
 Connect a compensation network between the compensation pins and IC signal ground.
 Connect the oscillator resistor (frequency setting) between the RT pin and IC signal ground.
-These sensitive circuits must not be located near nodes showing high dv/dt; these include the gate-drive outputs, phase pins, and boost circuits (bootstrap). - 3.
+Do not locate these sensitive circuits near the dV/dt nodes; these include the gate-drive outputs, phase pins, and boost circuits (bootstrap). - 3.
 Reduce the surface area of the high-current-carrying loops to a minimum by ensuring optimal component placement.
-Locate the bypass capacitors as close as possible to the respective power and ground pins.
+Locate the bypass capacitors as close as possible to their respective power and ground pins.